Find Affordable College Courses

 59 Yearly Graduations

 University of Wisconsin - Milwaukee comes in at #14 on our list of the most popular colleges offering master's degrees in engineering.
 Each year, around 24,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,091 per year, while in-state graduate students, on average, pay $10,701 per year.
-The engineering program at University of Wisconsin - Milwaukee awarded 59 master's degrees during the 2020-2021 school year.
-About 24% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,455 per year, while in-state graduate students, on average, pay $10,701 per year.
+During the most recent year for which we have data, 59 people received their master's degree in engineering from UWM.
+About 28% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in engineering at University of Wisconsin - Milwaukee make a median salary of 102,396.

 #16